|

 meters resolution on the ground.

-We have not found this to be a problem in our
+We have not found this to be a problem

-tests, as a higher resolution is not really required in tracking
+tests, as a higher resolution is not really required

 the location of search teams in the field.
 Note that these teams